reenas/VR101/unity-primitives-and-transform-controls.md

 ![](.gitbook/assets/22.jpg)

 To scale an object along an axis, select the GameObject then drag the square end of an axis line; the GameObject will scale along that axis.
-To scale the entire GameObject, select the center point of the GameObject and drag the mouse either forwards or backwards to scale the GameObject up or down respectively:
+To scale the entire GameObject, select the centre point of the GameObject and drag the mouse either forwards or backwards to scale the GameObject up or down respectively:

 ![](.gitbook/assets/primative_scale.gif)

-The shortcut keys for the Hand Tool is - Q, Translate is W, Rotate is E, and Scale is R.
+The shortcut keys for the Hand Tool is - Q, translate is W, rotate is E, and scale is R.
-So for any transform control, you can use " Q, W, E and R" to easily get things done.
+So, for any transform control, you can use " Q, W, E and R" to easily get things done.

 ![](.gitbook/assets/image-19.png)